espressif/esp-hosted/docs/sdio.md

 - If you wish, you can test SDIO 1-Bit mode using jumper cables, only for initial testing and prototyping.
 Pull-Ups are still mandatory for all, [CMD, DAT0, DAT1, DAT2, DAT3] irrespective how do you connect, using jumpers or PCB.
 - Ensure equal trace lengths for all SDIO connections, whether using jumper wires or PCB traces.
 - Very strict requirement, to keep wires as short as possible, under 5 cm.
 Smaller the better.
 - Use the lower clock frequency like 5 MHz for evaluation.
 Once solution verified, optimise the clock frequency in increasing steps to max possible value.
-Max SDIO slave clock frequency for all SDIO slaves is 50 MHz.
+Max SDIO host clock frequency that all SDIO co-processors can work is upto 50 MHz.
 - Provide proper power supply for both host and co-processor devices.
 Lower or incorrect power supplies can cause communication issues & suboptimal performance.

 ### 3.4 Pull-up Resistors
 - SDIO requires external pull-up resistor (51 kOhm recommended) and clean signals for proper operation.
 - For this reason, it is not recommended to use jumper cables.
-Use PCB traces to connect between a Hosted Master and Slave.
+Use PCB traces to connect between a Hosted Master and Co-processor.
 - For full requirements, refer to ESP-IDF SDIO pull-up resistor requirements at [Pull-Up Requirements](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/sd_pullup_requirements.html).

 ### 3.5 Voltage Levels & eFuse burning